-This project is addressing the threat to wheat production caused by wheat blast in Bangladesh and South Asia by deploying resistant wheat varieties.
+This project aimed to address the threat to wheat production caused by wheat blast in Bangladesh and South Asia by deploying resistant wheat varieties.

 With over 160 million people, Bangladesh is one of the world’s most densely populated countries.
 Wheat is the country’s second most important staple food after rice.